That’s right, my friend. No strings attached.

 D. Recommend ventilation via a tracheostomy instead

-In order to answer this one correctly, you have to know what the normal values are for cuff pressure.
-And in this case, you must know that 36 cm H2O is way too high and could potentially cause tracheal damage.
+In order to get this one right, you needed to know the normal values for cuff pressure.
+And in this case, you needed to recognize that 38 cm H2O is way too high and could potentially be dangerous for the patient’s trachea.

 The correct answer is: C. Lower the cuff pressure to < 30 cm H2O

-4. While making a routine equipment check, you hear the patient’s bubble humidifier is making a whistling noise.
-Which of the following is the most likely cause of this problem?
+4. During the assessment of a 52-year-old female patient that is receiving oxygen via nasal cannula at 4 L/min, you hear the bubble humidifier making a whistling noise.
+Which of the following is the most likely cause of this finding?

 A. There is an obstruction in the delivery tube